 Got the gardening bug?
 Why not take part in our Worm Hunt next, or learn about more bee-friendly flowers and herbs, how to build a DIY insect home, and how to fight climate change and biodiversity loss - from home!
-Want another Plant & Share challenge?
+Want another Plant and Share challenge?
 Try growing our bee-friendly strawberry wellies.

-foodforlife.org.uk/gettogethers
+foodforlife.org.uk/campaigns

-@SAfoodforlife | #FFLGetTogethers | #NationalLottery
+y@SAfoodforlife | #PlantAndShare